-Direct solar radiation plus diffuse sky radiation to a horizontal plane surface comprising the spectral range from 0.3 to 3.0 μm are referred to as global radiation.
+Direct solar radiation plus diffuse sky radiation to a horizontal plane surface comprising the spectral range from 0.3 to 3.0 μ m are referred to as global radiation.
 It is measured by pyranometers.
 The pyranometers may be mast or pole mounted.
 The sensors should be mounted away from shadows, reflective surfaces, and sources of artificial radiation.
 Mounting the sensors on the southern part (either crossarm or sensor mounting arm) of the tower or the mast should minimise shading from other weather station structures.
 The height of the sensor is not critical for the accuracy of the measurement.
 However, sensors mounted at heights of about 2 m are easier to level and to clean.

-The daily power of solar radiation will be stated as the 24 hour (00:00 - 24:00) mean value (arithmetic average of the whole day) in Watt per square meter (W/m^2).
-From this the daily energy sum in mega joule per square meter (WJ/m^2) could be calculated by multiplying by 0.0864.
+The daily power of global radiation will be stated as the 24 hour (00:00 - 24:00) mean value (arithmetic average of the whole day) and maximum of the day both in Watt per square meter (W/m2).
+From this the daily energy sum in mega joule per square meter (MJ m-2 d-1) could be calculated by multiplying by 0.0864 [M s d-1].

-$$E{gr} [MJ/m^2] = P{gr} [W/m^2] 0.0864$$
+$$E{gr} [MJ m^{-2} d^{-1}] = P{gr} [W m^{-2}] 0.0864 [M s d^{-1}]$$ where

-where